talkable/talkable-docs/source/android_sdk/testing.rst

 .. warning::

    Debug mode must be turned off for release builds.
-Leaving it enabled will expose you to fraud.
+Leaving it enabled will break the referral cycle and expose you to fraud.

 .. container:: hidden